 You may have heard of Jon Stewart, the US television chat show host.
 He’s quoted as saying “I’m not going to censor myself to comfort your ignorance” (yes you can even buy the T-shirt here).
-I can imagine many financial planners muttering something similar under their breath when a client doesn’t want to take onboard the sage advice and feedback being offered.
+I can imagine many business owners mutter something similar under their breath when a client doesn’t want to take on board the advice and feedback being offered.

-Ironically, this is exactly the way I feel when I have a conversation with a practice principal and they tell me they don’t need to get client feedback.
+Ironically, this is exactly the way I feel when I have a conversation with a business owner or manager and they tell me they don’t need to get client feedback.

 They already know their clients.

 When confronted with this response I always ask them to elaborate.
-They often explain that their clients have been with them for many years, inferring that’s all there is to know.
+They often explain that their clients have been loyal for a long time, inferring that’s all there is to know.

-I’m sure they genuinely feel they know their clients well (and in many respects they do, due to the nature of the information shared) but they’re missing the point about seeking feedback.
+I’m sure they genuinely feel they know their clients well (this depends heavily on the industry and nature of the information shared) but they’re missing the point about seeking feedback.

 It’s not about knowing more about the client’s personal circumstances, winning a popularity contest, or ticking boxes.